Radiological Features of Thalassaemia-An Update ZE01-ZE04

 Postgraduate Student, Department of Oral Medicine and Radiology, Panineeya Mahavidyalaya Institute of Dental Sciences and Research Centre, Kamala Nagar, Road Number-5, Chaitanyapuri, Dilsukhnagar, Hyderabad-500060, Telangana, India.

 Thalassaemia is an inherited disorder of haemoglobin synthesis which causes different craniofacial defects.
 The clinical features results from anaemia and also iron transfusion therapy.
-This article presents skeletal and non-skeletal radiological features of thalassaemia using conventional and advanced imaging modalities by intense search of literature which may be useful for clinical diagnosis.
+This article presents skeletal and non-skeletal radiological features of thalassaemia using conventional and advanced imaging modalities by thorough search of literature which may be useful for clinical diagnosis.
 A review of radiological features by conventional, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), and Cone Beam Computed Tomography (CBCT) is compared and presented in this article.